MartinPaulLippert/Angular-MVC-PassVariables/README.md

-Passing MVC variables to AngularJS using Razor — Edit
+Passing variables from MVC Controller to AngularJS using Razor

 Code for blog post http://enlighten-media.net/blog/general/passing-variables-from-mvc-to-angularjs-using-razor